What AI Crawlers Actually See When They Visit Your Site

 These are not advanced optimizations.
 They are baseline infrastructure that most websites built after 2020 should already have.
 The problem is that many sites were built for human browsers and Google, not for AI crawlers that parse raw HTML.

-How to See What AI Crawlers See
+How to See What AI Crawlers See#

 The simplest test: view your page source (curl -s https://yoursite.com | head -100).
 If the content is not in that HTML response, AI crawlers cannot see it.

 For a comprehensive check, run the free scan.
-It tests all 10 infrastructure signals and shows exactly which ones pass and which ones fail, with documentation explaining why each signal matters.
+It tests all 18 infrastructure signals and shows exactly which ones pass and which ones fail, with documentation explaining why each signal matters.

 The gap between what you see in a browser and what AI crawlers see is where AI visibility problems live.
 Closing that gap is the first step toward getting cited.
+The infrastructure side of this (llms.txt, ai.txt, robots.txt for AI crawlers) is documented in depth in Chudi's llms.txt and robots.txt for AI Crawlers guide on chudi.dev.